Association football card

-An association football card is a type of trading card relating to association football, usually printed on cardboard, silk, or plastic.
+An association football card (or simply football card) is a type of trading card relating to association football, usually printed on cardboard, silk, or plastic.
 These cards feature one or more players, clubs, stadiums, or trophies.
-Football cards are most often found in Europe, Asia and South America.
+Football cards are most often found in Europe, Asia, and South America.

-Some notable producing companies include Panini Group (which has published cards of all FIFA World Cup since 1970 and has presence in more than 120 countries) and Topps (the UEFA Champions League, MLS and English Premier League).
+Some notable producing companies include Panini Group (which has published cards of all FIFA World Cups since 1970 and has a presence in more than 120 countries) and Topps (the UEFA Champions League, MLS, and the Premier League).

 History

 Early cards

 As earlier as 1887, John Baines started producing and selling die-cut football cards in the shape of shields of different football teams and featured generic players representing the teams.